 The municipality has engaged ESKOM and the Department of Energy to transfer electricity infrastructure in the town of Senwabarwana to the municipality so that council can take full control of such infrastructure to accommodate the growth of the town and also assist in aligning such with the municipal billing system.
 The Municipality has further engaged ESKOM, CDM and the Department of Energy to assist in the development of the energy master plan.
-One other intervention has been to engage ESKOM with a priority list of settlements which should be provided with connections as a result of the growth of such settlements and this current year settlements such as Pax, Puraspan, Inversan have been energized while Longden is currently in the planning stage.
-Currently the Municipality has submitted its final list of projects to be implemented in 2013/14 financial year.
-The Municipality aims to provide electricity to all communities as a basic service by 2013/14.
+One other intervention has been to engage ESKOM with a priority list of settlements which should be provided with connections as a result of the growth of such settlements and in the 2013\14 financial year settlements such as Pax, Puraspan, Inversan and Longden have been energized.
+In the 2014\15 FY there was a delay in the implementation of ESKOM projects but at this stage contractors have been appointed.
+The Blouberg Municipality is currently electrifying settlements such as Sias, Simpson, Arrie and Grootpan.